topics

 Optimization & Sector Coupling

-A space to envision hydrogen as systemic, interconnected, and fully embedded in both local and national strategies.
+A space to envision hydrogen as optimized, connected, and fully embedded in local, national, and European strategies.